cpalpall/cpalpall.github.io/projects/project-2.md

 One of my personal goals while being an ICS major is to be able to build my own computer, both for personal and professional.
 I wish to learn about the different parts of my computer and how each of them work in unison to make a computer run.

-Currently my planned build is the following: (http://pcpartpicker.com/list/7rDK3F).
+My currently planned build can be seen in the following link: http://pcpartpicker.com/list/7rDK3F.